Draggie306/CheatSheets/A level/source/Geography.md

 - Immigrants are themselves consumers, creating businesses.
 There is evidence of greater diversity and the occupation of old, industrial inner cities now occupied by migrants who redevelop the area.

 #### Challenges
 - Conflict.
-Trump and the Republican/Democratic divide has created ideas about the negatives of the Mexcian "epidemic" and various language has been used, but not all words become actions.
+Trump and the Republican/Democratic divide has created ideas about the negatives of the Mexican "epidemic" and various language has been used, but not all words become actions.
 According to the BBC only 80 new walls have been built... out of 1,951 miles.
 - There are still, despite amnesties, high amounts of unauthorised, illegal immigrants, an estimated 10.9 million, as a result of the "American dream" ideology throughout central and southern American countries using Mexico as a way in.
 - The tightening of border laws, deployment of border control agents and ever increasing "bureaucracy" to process migrants has become a deterrent - and a burden for the taxpayer.
 - The size of the illegal population who do not wish to declare themselves out of fear is a barrier to social, economic and political integration.
 It may be burdensome on the demand of resources in scarce regions with high migrant stock - such as southern California (a desert).